Storia-AI/sage/CONTRIBUTING.md

 - If you are addressing an existing issue or feature request, make sure to reference it under the "Development" section of the pull request.

 ### Non-code contributions
-- If you simply have suggestions for improvement or marketing materials, let us know via [Discord](https://discord.gg/zbtZe7GcVU) or [email](mailto:founders@storia.ai).
+- If you simply have suggestions for improvement or marketing materials, let us know via [Discord](https://discord.gg/zbtZe7GcVU).

 ## Hacktoberfest 2024
 We welcome Hacktoberfest contributions for all the items above.
 Issues that we consider particularly beginner-friendly are marked with the "hacktoberfest" label.